ceresnik/CodingArena/README.md

 ### Battlefield

-A battlefield is area where automatas (bots) fight against each other.
+A battlefield is area where bots fight against each other.
-Battlefield size is `100 x 100`
+Configured battlefield size is `100 x 100`.

 ### Game Rules
 1. Don't use `System.Console`.
+2. Don't use reflection.
-2. Don't try to beat the game.
+3. Don't try to beat the game.